 Production method — Open net pen

 Atlantic halibut is widely farmed although in small quantities compared to other species.
 Unlike salmon and cod, halibut can be farmed in closed tanks as well as in open pens.
 Choose halibut farmed in closed, shore based production systems such as those used in Scotland, as environmental impacts of production are mitigated.
 Halibut do have a large dependency on fish to form the majority of their diet, and the fish required to make their feed cannot be assured to come from a sustainable supply.
-Look for organic farmed fish that can offer this assurance where available.
 Scottish production is independently addressing this feed concern making it a good choice.

 Fish Health and Welfare